 Hongdae street food guide: what to taste?

-The cream-filled Churro in the streets of Hongdae you can not deny as morning snacks.
-They are traditionally made in Spain, Portugal, and now have become one of the loved snacks in many Asian countries.
-Churro is served with chocolate, peanut cream.
+The cream-filled Churro in the streets of Hongdae you can not deny as a morning snack.
+They are traditionally made in Spain, Portugal, and now have become one of the most loved snacks in many Asian countries.
+Churro is served with chocolate, and peanut cream.
 The sweet soft snack melts in the mouth instantly.

 You can find a variety of seafood in Hongdae.
 But, fried squids are something that should not miss in the streets of Hongdae.
 They are fried in the sizzling oil either dipped in flour or soy sauce.
 And then served hot with chopped onions and green chilies.
 Put sea salt or black salt according to your need and have them.
 The taste surely you will not forget anytime.